How to Negotiate with the IRS: Resolving a Tax Debt

 Tax debt may be federal (owed to the IRS) or state (owed to a state Department of Revenue).
 And it may relate to an individual or a business.
 All of these taxes may be the subject of negotiation.

-Tax resolution incorporates IRS negotiation and tax debt settlement.
-It begins with an evaluation of the available resolution options for the taxpayer.
-Resolution options include an offer in compromise, installment agreement, or uncollectible status.
-Each option has its own advantages and disadvantages.
+IRS negotiation and tax debt settlement begins with an evaluation of the resolution options that are available to the taxpayer.
+Resolution options include an offer in compromise, installment agreement or uncollectible status.
+Each option has its owns advantages and disadvantages.
 And each has its own special rules for qualification.
 Negotiating with the IRS often results in one of these resolution options.

 IRS Negotiation and the Problem of Unfiled Tax Returns